-In an Art Foundations class, the room is buzzing with students who are attaching paper to their iPad touch screens, tracing the lines of architectural photos they recently captured.
+In an art class, the room is buzzing with students spread around an active learning classroom and attaching paper to their iPad screens.
+They are tracing the lines of architectural photos they recently captured.
 They can then extend the drawing beyond the screen, expanding their understanding of linear perspective.

-In biology, students are creating stop-frame videos to demonstrate the process of cell division, while over in English class, students are participating in peer-review groups, using an online tool to collaborate and make notes paper-free as they learn about the writing and editing process.
+In biology, students are creating stop-frame videos to demonstrate the process of cell division, while over in English class, students are participating in peer-review groups in a flexible classroom using an online tool to collaborate and make notes paper-free as they learn about the writing and editing process.

-From linear algebra to Biblical Hebrew, classes across the Anderson University campus are finding innovative ways to use iPads and apps to expand student learning while making the material more engaging than any static textbook or basic lecture.
-The Mobile Learning Initiative, founded in 2011, has placed AU squarely at the forefront of high-tech teaching, creating distinctive learning environments that have earned rave reviews from students and professors alike.
+From linear algebra to clinical experiences in nursing, classes across the Anderson University campus are finding innovative ways to use iPads, apps, and active classroom spaces to expand student learning while making the material more engaging than any static textbook or basic lecture.
+Innovation and Digital Learning at Anderson, which began with the Mobile Learning Initiative in 2011, has placed the university squarely at the forefront of high-tech teaching, creating distinctive learning environments that have earned rave reviews from students and professors alike.
 Even Apple representatives, who visited AU to assist with the distribution of iPads and find out more about the initiative, were impressed with the innovations incorporated into classes.

-The Mobile Learning Initiative is AU's incorporation of iPads and mobile applications to enhance teaching and learning at the university.
-Through the initiative, all full-time traditional students receive an iPad that is theirs to keep.
+A key element of innovation and digital learning at Anderson is the integration of iPads and mobile applications to enhance teaching and learning at the university.
+All full-time traditional students receive an iPad that is theirs to keep, which provides all students and faculty members with a common platform.
 The real focus, however, is not just adding technology but creating a shift in the way professors teach and students learn.
-By redesigning courses to maximize the use of mobile technology, students become more engaged, learning becomes more experiential, concepts become more clear and students leave the class better prepared.
+By redesigning courses to maximize the use of digital tools and updated learning spaces, students become more engaged, learning becomes more experiential, concepts become clearer and students leave the class better prepared.

-Anderson University is a pioneer in mobile learning and was recognized by U.S. News & World Report as an up-and-coming university and one with "an unusually strong commitment to undergraduate teaching."
-The Mobile Learning Initiative is a forward-thinking means of enhancing coursework and giving students tools that allow them to demonstrate their mastery of the material.
+Anderson University is a pioneer in mobile and digital learning and was recognized by U.S. News & World Report as an up-and-coming university and one with "an unusually strong commitment to undergraduate teaching."
+AU has also been ranked as a “Most Innovative School” by U.S. News & World Report.

 Center of Excellence for Mobile Learning